What is a Biomass Plant Technician?

 - Distributed control system DCS

-What education is needed to be a Biomass Plant Technician?
+What education or degrees do I need to become a Biomass Plant Technician?

 How Long Does it Take to Become a Biomass Plant Technician?